 The Kingdom of Thailand is at the centre of the Indochina peninsula in Southeast Asia, bordered by Myanmar and Laos to the north, Cambodia to the east, and Malaysia to the south.
 The Gulf of Thailand lies to the south and east, and the Andaman Sea to the west.
 The capital of Thailand is Bangkok.
 Formerly known as Siam, the kingdom was renamed ‘Thailand’ in 1939.

 Thailand is a constitutional monarchy.
 The Prime Minister is the head of government, and the head of state is a hereditary monarch.
 HM King Maha Vajiralongkorn Bodindradebayavarangkun became King upon his father’s death on 13 October 2016, and will be formally crowned on 4-6 May 2019.
 Prior to his death, King Bhumibol had been the world’s longest-serving head of state and was the country’s longest-reigning monarch.

 On 22 May 2014, General Prayut Chan-o-cha, Thailand’s Army Chief, launched a military coup in Thailand and established the National Council for Peace and Order (NCPO).
 On 21 August 2014, Prayut was nominated Prime Minister in a unanimous resolution of the new National Legislative Assembly.

 In August 2016, a national referendum passed Thailand’s 20th constitution, which King Maha Vajiralongkorn promulgated in April 2017.
 On 13 September 2018, the King royally endorsed the two final legislative bills required to hold an election.
-The roadmap to elections, as stipulated in the constitution, should see an election in late 2018 or early 2019.
+The roadmap to elections, as stipulated in the constitution, will see elections held on 24 March 2019.

 Thailand was one of ASEAN’s five original members (founded in 1967).
 It has developed increasingly close ties with other ASEAN members and is committed to ASEAN’s centrality in regional architecture.
 Thailand is the second biggest economy in ASEAN and is actively promoting integration efforts under the ASEAN Economic Community.
 From 2008 to 2012, Surin Pitsuwan, a Thai national, served as ASEAN Secretary-General.
 Thailand is a member of other ASEAN-centred regional forums, including the East Asia Summit and ASEAN Regional Forum.
 In 2019, Thailand chairs both ASEAN and the East Asia Summit.

 Thailand served as APEC host in 2003 and will host again in 2022.
-Thailand is also a member of the Asia-Europe Meeting (ASEM) and Indian Ocean Rim Association (IORA), and is participating in other regional organisations including the Organisation of American States, Pacific Islands Forum and the Organisation for Security and Cooperation in Europe, where it enjoys observer and partner status respectively.
+Thailand is also a member of the Asia-Europe Meeting (ASEM), and Indian Ocean Rim Association (IORA), and is participating in other regional organisations including the Organisation of American States, Pacific Islands Forum and the Organisation for Security and Cooperation in Europe, where it enjoys observer and partner status respectively.

 The 65th anniversary of diplomatic relations between Australia and Thailand was celebrated in 2017.
-The occasion was marked by a visit from Thai Deputy Prime Minister, H.E.
+The occasion was marked by a visit from the then Thai Deputy Prime Minister, H.E.
 General Tanasak Patimapragorn, and a troupe of 56 Thai dancers to stage a traditional “Khon” masked performance and exhibition at the Sydney Opera House, on Monday 28 August.
 The then foreign Minister Julie Bishop conducted a bilateral visit to Thailand in August 2017 to meet her counterpart H.E Don Pramudwinai, and open Australia’s new chancery on Wireless Rd.

 Australia has enjoyed a close relationship with the Thai Royal Family.
-His Majesty the late King Bhumibol Adulyadej and his wife Queen Sirikit visited Australia in 1962.
-The then Thai Crown Prince, His Majesty King Maha Vajiralongkorn, studied at secondary school and military college in Australia, subsequently completing training with the Australian Army's Special Air Service Regiment in Perth.
+His Majesty the late King Bhumibol Adulyadej and his wife Queen Sirikit visited Australia in 1962 and the then Thai Crown Prince, His Majesty King Maha Vajiralongkorn, studied at secondary school and military college in Australia, subsequently completing training with the Australian Army's Special Air Service Regiment in Perth.

 Regional stability is a key area of mutual interest.
 Thailand was one of the first countries with which Australia concluded a bilateral MOU on Counter-Terrorism, in October 2002.
-This was followed by MOUs on police cooperation (June 2003), mutual assistance in customs matters (December 2003) and money-laundering (June 2004), and a Mutual Legal Assistance Treaty (July 2006).
+This was followed by MOUs on police cooperation (June 2003), mutual assistance in customs matters (December 2003), and money-laundering (June 2004), and a Mutual Legal Assistance Treaty (July 2006).
 We continue to undertake regular high-level dialogues on regional security.
-Thailand has participated in two Regional Counter-Terrorism Financing Summits co-hosted by Australia and Indonesia in Sydney (November 2015) and Bali (August 2016), and hosted the 4th CTF Summit in November 2018.
+Thailand has participated in two Regional Counter-Terrorism Financing (CTF) Summits co-hosted by Australia and Indonesia in Sydney (November 2015) and Bali (August 2016), and hosted the 4th CTF Summit in November 2018.

-Thailand is also a key player with Australia in efforts to strengthen regional cooperation against people smuggling and trafficking, and in recent years has extradited accused people smugglers to stand trial in Australia.
+Thailand is also a key player with Australia in efforts to strengthen regional cooperation against people smuggling and trafficking, and has extradited accused people smugglers to stand trial in Australia in recent years.
 Thailand also hosts the Regional Support Office for the Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime.
 The Office supports and strengthens practical cooperation on refugee protection and international migration.
 In mid-2018, Thailand was upgraded to Tier 2 on the US State Department’s Trafficking in Persons Report for its efforts to address human trafficking.
 Under the auspices of Taskforce Storm, the Australian Federal Police and Thai law enforcement agencies work together to disrupt narcotics trafficking and transnational organised crime.